 Haunted by anxiety and paranoia

 My child continues to obsess on ancient hurts, now well into adulthood.
 Any traumatizing experience can become a theme in the life story of a schizoaffective person.
 They will refer to it and make connections to it for the rest of their lives.
-Big issues with my child are about money (having money, people stealing money, having no control over money).
+Major obsessions with my child are about money (having money, people stealing money, having no control over money).
 It’s common for her to interpret any event as the turning point when everything started to go downhill, “That’s when you took all my money, “That’s when you ruined my life.”

 Stalkers of famous people often have schizoaffective disorder